 Who won the Korean War?
 History is a funny thing and as we know largely written by the victors.
 So, with a question like who won the Korean War, we actually get multiple answers.
 The Democratic Peoples Republic of Korea certainly sees the war as a victory.
 To the Chinese, the “War to resist America and aid Korea” (catchy huh) was also considered a success.

 From the southern point of view, communism was held back, the Americans saw it as a stopping a domino, and the rest of the world?
-Obviously, there is no definitive answer here, but due to the very marginal changes in the border between the North and South of Korea, some might answer “who won the Korean War” with it was a draw.
+Who won the Korean War from a global point of view might also get a myriad of answers. although the general consensus is that it was a draw.

 Many people know about the what led to the divided nation of Korea, in that it was split on the 38th parallel into Soviet, and American spheres of influence, and we know about the aforementioned Korean War, but what many do not realize is that there are chunks of both the DPRK and ROK that were on the other side of the border before the signed that armistice.
 We can therefor theoreitcally look at this and work out who won the Korean War.

-Kaesong is a significant city on the culture of Korea, both north, south and beyond.
+Kaesong is a significant city in the culture of Koreans, both north, south and beyond.
 It was previously an imperial capital, holds numerous cultural relics, and the whole town is a UNESCO heritage site.
 Where it not for the Korean War though, it would currently be part of South Korea.

 Today Kaesong is home to around 310,000 residents is regularly visited on North Korean tours and is also home to the Kaesong Joint Industrial complex run by both Koreas.
 Due to its proximity to Seoul, it has hosted many important meetings.

 Although areas of the old “North” became part of the “South” post-war, Kaesong was the only major city to change hands following the peace.
 It was also by far the biggest land victory for the DPRK in the conflict.

 What did South Korea win during the Korean war?